MichalisMichailidis/Magento-workflow/README.md

-# Magento-workflow
+# Magento Workflow Guide
-List with what you should do when creating new website with magento
+Personal list with what you should do when creating new website with magento and what to not forget.

 <div class="directory">